Moreton Frewen: Member of Parliament

 He was elected unopposed at the December 1910 general election as an All-for-Ireland League MP for North East Cork, taking his seat in the House of Commons of the United Kingdom of Great Britain and Ireland.
 He resigned on 5 July 1911 because his seat was needed for Healy and because of his reactionary public statements: his opposition to the Parliament Bill to remove the legislative veto of the House of Lords was proving a political liability.
 Later he signed the British Covenant in support of Ulster, while continuing to engage in political intrigues.

 Personal life

-In 1881, he married Clarita "Clara" Jerome (1851–1935), daughter of the New York City financier Leonard Jerome, and sister to Lord Randolph Churchill's wife Jennie.
-He was a brother-in-law not only to the Churchills (parents of Winston) but also to Sir John Leslie of Glaslough.
-His niece Ruby, the daughter of his younger brother Stephen, was the second wife of Sir Edward Carson.
+In 1881, he married Clara Jerome (1851–1935), daughter of the wealthy American financier Leonard Jerome, and sister to Lord Randolph Churchill's wife Jennie.
+He was therefore an uncle (by marriage) to Winston Churchill.

-Together, Moreton and Clara were the parents of two surviving sons and a daughter (another daughter, Jasmine, died at birth), including:
+Together, Moreton and Clara were the parents of two surviving sons and a daughter: